mostaphahmed/Predictive-Maintenance-PdM-of-Aero-Engines-Using-Machine-Learning-/README.md

 # Applying PCA

 PCA is conducted to DS02 data-set reduce the dimensionality of extensive datasets.
-But make sure you choosed the right file from the utils in the sample_creator_unit_auto.py
+But make sure you choose the right file from the utils in the sample_creator_unit_auto.py

 ```
 py sample_creator_unit_auto.py  -w 50 -s 1 --test 0 --sampling 10